 The next morning there is indeed a stiff breeze with a strong long heave into the port.
 At 07:00 AM we lie moored along the pontoon expecting to do most maintenance activities during the day.
 Around half-past eight the pilot boat goes out and shortly after that the two harbour towboats.
 At nine o·clock a freighter appears at the harbour entrance and we observe that things do not go as planned.
 The towing cables of both harbour towboats have broken, the ship is adrift and slowly runs towards the splitting dam.
 The tugboats fasten up again, but now the freighter lies right across the wind and is drifting considerably.
 Cable after cable is drawn to pieces and the freighter goes out across, drifting towards the fixed bridge of La Rochelle to La Pallice.

 We decide to unmoor and to offer the pilot our assistance.
 Twice there is no reaction to this.
 However, we stay in the neighbourhood.
-In an act of despair the freighter drops anchor, but has too much speech, so that the anchor doesn’t grip.
-The bridge is rapidly coming nearer now and the pilot requests us to push the bow on port side, in order to get the head into the wind this way.
+In an act of despair, the freighter drops anchor but has too much speech, so that the anchor doesn’t grip.
+The bridge is rapidly coming nearer now and the pilot requests us to push the bow on the port side, in order to get the head into the wind this way.
 However, it is too late and too little.
-Together with the harbour tugboat Brehat we push all we can, but it is no use.
+Together with the harbour tugboat Brehat, we push all we can, but it is no use.

 It is becoming too dangerous and we must get away from there and prevent ending up between the bridge and the freighter ourselves.
 Finally, the ship bumps against the bridge with a firm bang and so destroys both an oil press line on the bridge and its own bunker tank.
 The harbour towboats refuse to ask for our help and try to solve this themselves.
 The result is five destroyed towing cables.